nominetresearch/microbit-networking-book-python/acknowledgements/acknowledgements.md

 To program the Stop-and-Wait ARQ protocol, you will work with a teammate.
-Like in [Handling Errors: Retransmisions](../retransmissions/retransmissions.md), you will use your custom *sendStringWithError* function to send messages with errors.
+Like in [Handling Errors: Retransmisions](../retransmissions/retransmissions.md), you will use your custom *sendWithError* function to send messages with errors.
 The communication is unicast, so you will still use source and destination addresses in your messages. like you did in the [Unicast communication: One to One](../unicast/unicast.md).
 Do not forget that your receivers need